Submit request or call to make an appointment.

-Your pediatric cardiologist and pediatric cardiothoracic surgeon at Norton Children’s Heart Institute will be able to discuss with you all the different options of replacement valves in order to find which option is best to fit your needs.
+Your pediatric cardiologist and pediatric cardiothoracic surgeon at Norton Children’s Heart Institute will discuss valve replacement options in order to find which option is best for your child.

 After treatment, most children can enjoy regular activities after their recovery.
 Children and teens with moderate or severe pulmonary stenosis should talk with their cardiologist before playing competitive sports or being very physically active.